Iu Mien people: Iu Mien and the Secret War in Laos

 By 1975, the Pathet Lao communists had gained complete control over Laos.
 They captured the Royal Lao high-ranking government officials and sent them to a concentration camp.
 The majority of them starved to death.
 The others were sentenced to death by firing squad and others suffered from illness due to malnutrition and also died in the concentration camp.
 The majority of former elected government officials, ministries, governors, mayors, government workers, and all educators were sent to concentration camps for re-education.
 In most cases, the Lao communist soldiers, armed with Soviet-made or Chinese-made AK-47s, forced them to work from dawn to dark without food and many starved to death.

+Escaping Laos

 The majority of Iu Mien was among the Lao communist's enemies due to their involvement with the U.S. CIA operation during the war in Laos.
 Iu Mien began fleeing the Laos communist regime in mid-1975 into Thailand.
 These escapes mostly began late at night.
 While Laos communist troops were sleeping whole villages would be packed with their personal belongings, valuable items, silver bars, jewelry, and food.
 Everyone had to carry their personal belongings on their backs and walk barefoot.

 The journey began by walking on a terrain trail and it took about a month to reach the Thai border.
 During the journey, Iu Mien refugees had encounters with many dangerous consequences.
 Some stepped on land mines set up by the Laos communist troops and lost their lives without proper burial by their loved ones.
 They encountered bandits armed with semi-automatic weapons, who took all valuable items from the refugee families.
 Furthermore, Iu Mien lost many lives by crossing monsoon-flooded rivers.
 Many family members drowned while crossing the rising river during monsoon season.

 When the Iu Mien refugees made it to the Thai border, they faced Laos communist persecution.
 However, the Thai border patrol troops stopped them at the Thai and Lao border.
 From time to time, the Thai defense Minister closed the border and did not allow refugees to enter Thailand within a certain time.

 The refugee camps were funded and set up by the United Nations High Commissioner for Refugees and enforced by Thai authorities.
 The refugee camps were barbed with metal wire and guarded by Thai soldiers 24 hours a day and 7 days a week.
 No refugees were allowed to go out of the refugee camp.
 The living conditions were very poor.
 There was no running water.
 There was no clean water to drink or for a shower.
 Personal hygiene was poor and caused illness.
 The food was distributed by the UNHCR program but had to go through the Thai authorities before it reached the needy refugees.
 By that time, the food that got to refugee families was so limited.
 All refugees were starving and caused malnutrition as well as all kind of illnesses and lost many lives during their stay in the refugee camp.